BurntSushi/blog/content/post/rust-error-handling.md

 }
 {{< /code-rust >}}

-The `unwrap` method *abstracts the case analysis*.
+The `unwrap` method *abstracts away the case analysis*.
 This is precisely the thing that makes `unwrap` ergonomic to use.
 Unfortunately, that `panic!` means that `unwrap` is not composable: it is the bull in the china shop.